rome/tools/packages/@romefrontend/compiler/lint/rules/js/noUnusedVariables.test.md

       │              ^^^^^
     2 │   console.log('foo');
     3 │ };

   ℹ Unused variables are dead code and usually the result of incomplete refactoring.

+ lint/js/noUnusedVariables/reject/3/file.ts:1:9 lint/js/noUnusedVariables ━━━━━━━━━━━━━━━━━━━━━━━━━━

+  ✖ The function variable foo is unused.

+  ℹ Unused variables are dead code and usually the result of incomplete refactoring.